 Seniors Association Kingston Region is a not-for-profit, charitable, volunteer-run organization dedicated to keeping seniors active, involved, connected, and supported.

 We offer over 150 varied, engaging, and stimulating programs to our members and stay connected with them through our monthly publication, Vista, filled with stories, feature articles, and timely information written with seniors in mind.
 Additional services, guest speakers, special events, and meal options are available to both members and non-members.

-We have four locations offering programs to better serve you in your neighbourhood.
+We have five locations offering programs to better serve you in your neighbourhood.
 Our main location, The Seniors Centre, is open to the public and hosts a full-service restaurant and café for dining in person or to go as well as a women’s boutique and gift shop.
 Can’t come to us?
 We’ll come to you with our online courses, Phone From Home, and shopping online.

 Our dedicated staff and volunteers are here to help you have the time of your life at the Seniors Association.
 Join us!

 Enhancing the quality of life for seniors throughout our community.

 To touch the lives of the majority of seniors within our community.

 Respect & dignity for all